GizzlyFacu/GizzlyVaultTones/Tasks.md

 # Tasks
 ---
 ## Where did I Stop
-- I finished the searchbar - ProxyLibrary.
+- Finished the first part of TextPlaylist
-- Time to Start the TextPlaylist Item.
+- Time to make a functional playlist yeehaaw.

 ## First Level: Working on Backend
 1. Finish Library Backend .cpp